dsaiontz/CS4641_ML_Project/MidtermReport.md

 Liam Gedney: Found 25 images for the dataset, wrote results section of readme, wrote next steps section of midterm report.

+Aman Singh: Find and add 25 images to the dataset and created the video presentation for touchpoint 2.
+Also wrote introduction section of midterm report.